autonompost/whisper-autotranscription/README.md

 ### Version 1.1

 - [ ] more CLI script parameters to reduce the config file mess
+- [ ] option for maximum number of files to transcribe
+- [ ] upload only files from files_upload that have not been transcribed
 - [ ] Supported Cloud Providers
   - [ ] AWS (GPU)